ykcchong/OpenSpliceAI/docs/source/index.rst

 |

 OpenSpliceAI is an open‐source, efficient, and modular framework for splice site prediction.
 It is a reimplementation and extension of SpliceAI (Jaganathan et al., 2019) built on the modern PyTorch framework.
-OpenSpliceAI provides researchers with a user‐friendly suite of tools for studying transcript splicing—from creating training datasets and training models to predicting splice sites and assessing the impact of genetic variants.
+OpenSpliceAI provides researchers with a user‐friendly suite of tools for studying transcript splicing - from creating training datasets and training models to predicting splice sites and assessing the impact of genetic variants.

 |